 Research Program Coordinator

-Olivia Trujillo began working with the Infectious Disease Prevention Team in 2014 trialing vaccine for streptococcus pneumoniae.
+Olivia Trujillo began working with the Center for American Indian Health in 2014.
 She graduated with a bachelor’s degree in Public Health from The University of Arizona.
-As a Research Program Assistant she works closely with the Navajo community; recruiting and consenting participants, conducting parent questionnaires, specimen collection and shipping, and scheduling follow up visits.
-She also works with the NativeVision After School Program, teaching Native American youth the importance of healthy eating and exercising.
+She started with the Infectious Disease Team in Shiprock, NM, and later went on to coordinate the NativeVision Program in Tuba City, AZ.
+She is currently working in Shiprock with the Family Spirit Nurture: Preventing Early Childhood Obesity Study.
 She has experience in studying prolonged sulforaphane treatments on tumorigenic and nontumorigenic cancer cells at the Grand Forks Human Nutrition Research Center in Grand Forks, ND.
 She administered health surveys (The Behavioral Risk Factor Surveillance System) to Southwestern American Indian Tribes with The Albuquerque Area Southwest Tribal Epidemiology Center.
 She also traveled to Chennai, India to teach school aged children HIV/AIDS prevention with the International Alliance for the Prevention of AIDS organization.